 Due to high demand, you may not immediately receive a confirmation email.
 Your appointment is not completely booked until you have received this confirmation.
 We appreciate your patience and understanding as we work to provide care to patients at times convenient for all.

-Telehealth coverage varies by insurer, but most provide some level of coverage.
-Most insurers have expanded coverage during the COVID-19 Pandemic, and we have a special hardship rate available, if you don’t have insurance.
+Telehealth coverage varies by the insurer but must provide some level of coverage.
+Most insurers have expanded coverage during the COVID-19 Pandemic, and we have a special hardship rate available if you don’t have insurance.
 When you book your appointment, any relevant copay will be collected.
 Co-payments and insurance information can be managed in the Patient Portal.
 If you have questions about your coverage, please feel free to ask when scheduling your appointment or check with your insurance carrier.